Seven-Up Bottling Company

+History

-Production of its first product, 7-Up started on October 1, 1960.
+Production of its first product, 7 Up started on October 1, 1960.
 The venture was a brainchild of the El-Khalil family from Lebanon.
 The family patriarch had founded a transport firm in Nigeria and then decided to divest into the soft drink market to compete with Leventis led Nigerian Bottling Company (NBC).
 In the 1960s, the firm introduced a brand of howdy products including Howdy, Crush, Howdy Tonic Water, and Howdy Ginger Ale.
 The firm's initial market was within Mid-West and Western Nigeria due to the location of its factory at Ijora, Lagos.
 To raise awareness and compete with NBC, they distributed outdoor branded kiosks to retailers.

 In the 1970s, after the government promulgated an indigenisation decree, El-Khalil family sold their transport business and concentrated on the bottling business.
-Faysal El-Khalil, who managed the transport firm, joined Seven-Up and later became its Managing Director.
+Faysal El-Khalil, who managed the transport firm, joined Seven-Up and later became its managing director.
 As the purchasing power of consumers increased, the firm embarked on an expansion programme at the beginning of Nigeria's oil boom during the 1970s.
 A new factory was built in Oregun and followed by one at Ibadan and then at Aba.
 The company's push for nationwide coverage has led to factories being built in Kano, Kaduna, Enugu, Benin and Ilorin.
 Many of its expansion programs were financed with debt.

 Currently, the firm markets 7-Up, Pepsi, Mirinda, Teem, Supa Komando and Mountain Dew.